kerensp/dofleini-frontend-project/README.md

-# Front-end project with react, mui and typescript for Dofleini test
+# Front-end project with react, mui and typescript for Dofleini S.R.L test

 ## Table of contents